lucienlazar/plsql-application-locking/README.md

 Contact me on my website https://www.lucianlazar.com/ for any consulting enquiries.

 I can provide custom and complex implementations with advanced features like:
-Extended acquire lock procedure with serializing access to resources, handling concurrency issues, adding retry modes and exception handling
+* Extended acquire lock procedure with serializing access to resources, handling concurrency issues, adding retry modes and exception handling
-Change lock procedure that allows upgrading or downgrading a lock Extended procedure to release orphan locks on resource including exception handling, performance tweaks and more possible release conditions
+* Change lock procedure that allows upgrading or downgrading a lock
+* Extended procedure to release orphan locks on resource including exception handling, performance tweaks and more possible release conditions
-Release all orphan locks procedure that tries to release all orphan locks in the system.
-It will be called as part of a clean-up process in case of emergency.
+* Release all orphan locks procedure, called as part of a clean-up process in case of emergency.